Improve Your Online Presence with Business Listings

 1.1 Inaccurate Listings

 When listings are inaccurate, they obstruct potential customers from completing tasks (e.g. making a reservation, ordering online) and may lead to unknown opportunities.
-For example, restaurants that have moved their location and didn't update their address could upset people who drive to the wrong location.
+For example, businesses that have moved their location and didn't update their address could upset people who drive to the wrong location.

 Update inaccurate business listings if...